liangli-zhen/liangli-zhen2.github.io/_pages/publications.md

 {% endfor %}

 </div>
+<br><br>

-Copyright: The copyright of the papers above is owned by the respective publishers.
+&#169; The copyright of the papers above is owned by the respective publishers.
 The electronic versions here are made available under the <a href='http://creativecommons.org/licenses/by-nc-nd/4.0/'>CC-BY-NC-ND 4.0 license</a>.